yonileibowitz/Blog/blog-posts/ingesting-nyc-taxi-rides.md

 *How long did it take the service to ingest these 1548 files with 1.55 billion records?*

-I actually ran this with 2 different configuration, to demonstrate Kusto's ability to scale its ingestion capacity, depending on the number and kind of nods the cluster has.
+I ran this with 2 different configurations, to demonstrate Kusto's ability to scale its ingestion capacity, depending on the number and kind of nods the cluster has.

 I ran the ingestion of the same set of blobs twice, while